guidoerfen/miniature-component/README.md

 #### Wildcard notation

 There is also the option, to grant a class in general.
-Maybe for testing or developement or it is a class residing inside the container dedicated to the communication with the component.
+Maybe for testing or development or it is a class residing inside the container dedicated to the communication with the component.
 ```YAML
             OnlyInTestingEnvironment: true